-Another benefit of this stage is that, the more you’re able to practice, the clearer it will become if you have made the right decision.
+Another benefit – the more you practice, the clearer it will become if you have made the right decision.

 Build Your Portfolio

-In the marketing world, it’s important to have a body of work that backs up your claim that you’d be a good fit in an agency.
+You should have a work portfolio that backs up your claim that you’d be a good fit in an agency.